Carbonnade Flamande is a classic and delicious Belgian (Flemish) beef and beer stew that is very easy to cook despite its long cooking time.

 Yes, this is traditionally cooked on a hob or stovetop.
 However, if you cook on an induction hob, as I do, then the oven is the best option.

-The cooking time remains broadly similar and you should cook it on a very low temperature.
+The cooking time remains broadly similar, and you should cook it at a very low temperature.

 Can I make this in advance?